Good-Heart-Technology/Nonprofit-Policy-Generator/README.md

 ### Disclaimer

-Please review our [full disclaimer](disclaimer.html) before using this tool.
-By using this application, you acknowledge that Good Heart Tech is not a law firm and does not provide legal advice.
+Please review our [full disclaimer](/disclaimer.html) before using this application.
+The disclaimer contains important information about the limitations of our service and your responsibilities when using generated policies.

 ## Quick Start